The Importance of Handling DSARs Correctly

 Potential Penalties for Mishandling DSARs

 It is worth noting that DSARs can also be used as a tool for litigation.
 If an individual believes their data has been mishandled or misused, they can use the information obtained through a DSAR as evidence in legal proceedings.
-This aspect further highlights the importance of organizations handling DSARs diligently and in compliance with the law.
+This aspect further highlights the importance of organisations handling DSARs diligently and in compliance with the law.

 The Process of Handling DSARs